waynew/shibboleth/README.md

 matter what system you're using, the information is going to travel with the file.

-After I read Jon's article, I started trying to use the TagSpaces client.
+After I read Joan's article, I started trying to use the TagSpaces client.
 It worked well enough, though it wasn't quite as keyboard-centric as I wanted.
 Using Dropbox to sync my files worked great (though they still don't have a client for the Raspberry Pi, grumble grumble).